-In the Great White Shark Cage… The first time in the cage is a pretty intense moment… Thoughts of what could go wrong fill your head as you desperately try not to make a fool of yourself.
+Ocean Floor Shark Cage Diving… The first time in the cage is a pretty intense moment… Thoughts of what could go wrong fill your head as you desperately try not to make a fool of yourself.
 But the reality is that it is all very safe.
 There is just no way the Australian authorities would allow you in there if it wasn’t!

-In the Great White Shark Cage – Well Built…
+Ocean Floor Shark Cage Diving – Well Built…

 The actual cage consists of two large sealed stainless steel tubes to provide flotation and an attached box.
 The box is big enough for four large people and is made from the aluminium mesh normally used for the security screens found on house windows.

 There are two open viewing areas, one at head height and the other at knee height.
 Both are big enough to poke your camera through.
 But small enough to prevent an aggressive shark from entering…

 Before you enter the cage, you must be heavily weighted so you do not float around in it.
 And either a special weight harness, or multiple weight belts, are used.
 The harness tends to concentrate the effect of the heavy weights on your shoulders.
 Which quickly becomes uncomfortable, so I personally opt for the multiple weight belts.

 If there is any real danger associated with cage diving it is wearing those excessive weights while entering and exiting the cage.
 Because if you slipped and fell into the water you would sink like a stone!

 The cage is fitted with hookah regulators supplied from the boat, maximizing the available space.
 Scuba tanks are only used if the cage it is to be lowered below the surface.